vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 {% img /images/Factory-Girl-Guide/Factory_Guide_Association_cropped.png %}

-This second article about this popular and useful Ruby gem deals with a couple more nuanced topics that beginners don’t necessarily need to concern themselves right away when they get started.
+My second article about this popular and useful Ruby gem deals with a couple more nuanced topics that beginners don’t necessarily need to concern themselves right away when they get started.
 Again, I did my best to keep it newbie-accessible and explain every bit of lingo people new to TDD might stumble over.

 ### Topics